Fresh produce and handcrafted products

 Heading to the Barossa for the weekend?
 Peruse the Barossa Farmers Market at Angaston.
 Hear the real stories behind traditional delicacies, like wood-oven breads, smoked wursts and olive oils.

 The Mount Pleasant Farmers Market is also a short drive from the city.
-Nestled on the outskirts of the Barossa and Adelaide Hills you can visit this picturesque location between 8am and 12pm weekly.
+Nestled on the outskirts of the Barossa and Adelaide Hills you can visit this picturesque location between 8am and 12pm every Saturday.
 Here you'll find a showcase of local produce including fruit,

 vegetables, dairy, meat, seafood, baked goods, honey, preserves, beer and wine.